Albania Itinerary: Complete 2-Week Road Trip Albania Itinerary: Complete 2-Week Road Trip

 Day 10: Himarë to Kruje

-One of the most beautiful drives on your Albanian road trip is the one from Himarë to Kruje.
+One of the most beautiful drives on our Albanian road trip was the one from Himarë to Kruje!
 Although it’s a long drive (4-5 hours), it moves across stunning landscapes, especially the first 1.5 hours on the road to Vlore—which is absolutely breathtaking.

 Llogara national park albania travel itinerary